Adobe-Experience-Cloud/analytics-io-lab/extra-credit/calculated-metrics/README.md

 Running a report with a calculated metric
 -----
 1. Expand the reports section
-2. Expand the POST /reports/ranked API endpoint
+2. Expand the POST /reports API endpoint
+3. Click the "Try it out!" button
-3. Paste the following json report request into the body text box:
+4. Paste the following json report request into the body text box:
 ```javascript
 {
    "rsid":"geometrixx1",